This is my version of the classic New York cheesecake recipe!! This cheesecake is Christopher’s favorite dessert! Will it be yours? I think so.

 It’s still creamy, just not as creamy.
 Got it?

 I don’t particularly like super sweet ingredient-packed cheesecake.
 If I go for a cheesecake in a restaurant, I go for plain with some delicious sauce dribbled on it.
 What about you?

 Let me know in the comment section as I love to learn about other people’s preferences!

-On to the Classic New York Cheesecake recipe
+How to make the Classic New York Cheesecake

 We have cream cheese, graham crackers, butter in the photo above.
 There are more ingredients but these are the stars of the show!
 I leave the cream cheese and eggs out on the counter for at least an hour before I start making this classic New York cheesecake.

 I preheat the oven to 350 degrees Fahrenheit and grease my 9 inch spring form pan.